Soul Seasoned Fries

 - Chef Curlardee Original

-I prefer Yukon Gold for this dish because they hold up to high heat well but I used Red Potatoes also known as New Potatoes for the photo.
+I prefer Yukon Gold for Soul Seasoned Fries because they hold up to high heat well but I used Red Potatoes also known as New Potatoes for the photo.
 If you have a penchant for softer fries use Avocado Oil, if you like them crispy use Coconut Oil.

 Heat the oil and butter in a small frying pan to a medium low heat.
 Cut fries into the length and width you prefer.
 I keep the skin on for the additional nutrients and fiber.
 Once oil is hot add the cut potatoes making sure they are completely immersed by the oil and butter mixture.
 Cook for about 5 to 7 minutes.
 Remove from the oil with a slotted spatula and drain on a glass or ceramic plate covered with paper towels; add the remaining potatoes and cook for 5 to 7 minutes, drain.
 Season hot potatoes immediately with salt, garlic if you like garlic fries and Chef Curlardee Original Seasoning, if you like things slightly hot.
 Use all of the seasonings or just one or two but sparingly!
-Taste and serve.
+Taste and serve along side a classic Rack of Lamb.
 Makes 2 to 3 servings.